Valerie and Thag at Cafeteria

 "I embrace nihilism, now," she said.
 "Meaning is a lie.
 There is nothing but the void."

 Valerie watched the former nun walk off.
 "Or maybe just a Diet Coke," she said.

 In a corridor lined with trilobite tanks, June Kim was doing her best to enjoy herself as she showed around a group of three interested school students, a somewhat larger bunch of completely uninterested students and a veteran teacher who smelled like someone had just spend three days fighting fires in a burning tobacco field.

-"The evidence we have right now suggests that the proetida and the harpedita orders split during the late Cambrian," she said to one of the interested students, a girl called Daisy who clearly knew her trilobites, but who insisted for some reason on calling June 'Toots'.
+"The evidence we have right now suggests that the proetida and the harpedita orders split during the late Cambrian," she said to one of the interested students, a girl called Daisy.
+Daisy clearly knew her trilobites, but for some reason insisted on calling June 'Toots'.

 Another hand shot up, this time from a morose looking girl with long black hair.
 "I hoped… that William… would be here… but he never… seems to come out… on sunny days…"

 "For the last time, Brittney," the teacher, Mrs Vallerez, said, "William isn't a vampire.
 He's an albino."

 "Oh, man, I wish I hadn't bullied him," a burly boy said.
 "He probably has lightning powers and shit."